 The best-selling bitter liqueur in the world was invented in 1862 by the Italian entrepreneur Gaspare Campari (1828-1882).
 He called it "Bitter d'Olanda".
 In German this means "Dutch bitter", because the so-called Bitters were very popular with the Dutch.
 In 1867 he opened his “Duomo” café in Milan.
 The first Campari production facility was opened in Sesto San Giovanni (Lombardy) in 1904.
 Export began under the direction of the founding son Davide Campari, first to France but soon also overseas.

-Wine, sparkling wine, distillates and fruit juices are also produced or marketed.
+It will be too Wine, Sparkling wine, Distillates and produces or markets fruit juices.
 Well-known brands were taken over in the 1990s.
 The portfolio includes, for example, Aperol, Cinzano, Cynar, Dreher, Glen Grant, Old Smuggler, Ouzo 12 and Skyy Vodka.
-In 2002 the large liquor house Zedda Piras in Sardinia was bought, which is the largest part of the company Sella & Mosca has.
+In 2002 the large liquor house Zedda Piras in Sardinia was bought, which is the largest part of the company Sella & Mosca owns.
 Today, Gruppo Campari is one of the global market leaders in alcoholic beverages.
 In 2006, the company's 1,500 employees generated sales of EUR 932 million.
-See also under globalization and largest wine companies in the world,
+See also under globalization and largest wine companies in the world.